 “Sir?”
 Davenport looks at me puzzled.
 No, you asshole, I’m not telling you to throw her over your shoulder and drag her to me like a caveman.

 “Go over to her and point to me.”
 I almost want to slap him.
 As he walks to the Marketplace, I take this moment to snicker to myself that my delicate little butterfly was holding this man by his balls!
-I’m wearing sunglasses so I know she can’t see my eyes—and I have to say that I am glad.
-The moment she looked over at me, I felt like I would melt into the concrete.
+I’m wearing sunglasses so I know she can’t see my eyes—and I have to say that I’m glad.
+The moment she looks over at me, I feel like I could melt into the concrete.
 We stand there staring at each other for a moment until her friend asks why Ana is still standing there.
 I don’t know who she is, but I like her already.

 Ana is walking across the street towards me, her dress billowing beautifully in the wind, making it appear as though she’s floating like the goddess that she is.
 “Hi,” she says softly.